-Length of Appointment
+9.5.2 Length of Appointment

 Graduate assistantship appointments are made for a term not to exceed one fiscal year although graduate programs may make longer term commitments.
-Terms of each appointment are formalized in a letter of intent.
+Terms of each appointment are formalized in a letter of intent (see Letters of Intent).
 Satisfactory performance of the assistantship and academic work will normally make a student eligible for reappointment.
 However, departments have the discretion not to reappoint.
-Departments have an obligation to provide a written notification if a reappointment is not to be made.
-A student who is not reappointed may ask for review by the Graduate College after having discussed the matter with the appointing department chair.
+Departments have an obligation to provide notice if a reappointment is not to be made.
+A student who is not reappointed may ask for review by the Graduate College after having discussed the matter with the appointing department executive officer.
 Failure to reappoint is not considered termination and therefore is not subject to the policies given below.
 Assistantship support for more than seven years is strongly discouraged and departments or programs may set limits on the number of years that a student is eligible for assistantship support.

-Termination of Assistantship Appointments
+9.5.3 Termination of Assistantship Appointments

 A graduate assistantship appointment may be terminated for either of two reasons: 1) for cause, or 2) loss of funding.
-The guidelines and process addressing termination given here apply only to graduate assistantship appointments that have been formalized by a letter of intent and do not apply to longer term commitments that may have been made.
+The policies on termination given here apply only to graduate assistantship appointments that have been formalized by a letter of intent and not to longer term commitments that may have been made.